stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev/get-started.md

 # Get Started with sBTC 0.1

-The sBTC contract has been deployed on the Stacks testnet as *TODO contract id*.
+The sBTC contract will be deployed on the Stacks testnet by an address that is still to be defined.
+See [sbtc/#178](https://github.com/stacks-network/sbtc/issues/178).

 ## Web app
 A web interface for the sBTC contract is available at https://bridge.stx.eco/?net=testnet